happychuks/printf/README.md

   * ```C c```
   * ```C s```
   * ```C %```
+* The buffer handling of the C library printf function is not reproduced at this stage
+* The flag characters are not handled at this stage
+* The field width is not handled at this stage
+* Precision is not handled at this stage
+* Length is not handled at this stage

 ### 1. Education is when you read the fine print.
 Experience is what you get if you don't

 This is a function that produces output according to a specified format.

 * Prototype: ```C int _printf(const char *format, ...);```
 * Returns: the number of characters printed
 * write output to stdout, the standard output stream